 President Wells (left) and Dr. Mojtabai (right) had the great pleasure of touring several mines.
 One was the Cerro Verde copper mine, operated by Freeport Mac-MoRan Copper and Gold, with (center) tour guide and alum McKay Pugmire, Manager of Fragmentation and Loading.
-The other mine sites visited were Antapaccay and Coroccohuayco, operated by Glencore; those tours were arranged by alumnus Jeffrey Best (B.S., Mineral Engineering with Mining Option, 1997).
+The other mine sites visited were Antapaccay and Coroccohuayco, operated by Glencore; those tours were arranged by alumnus Jeffrey Best.
 Two UNSA students accompanied the NMT group on the tour of the Coroccohuayco mine.

-All geared up for a Steampunk 49eres 1889 2019 O Years of Celebrating 49ers!
-October 17th-20th, 2019 POPP SENIOR CHEMISTRY RESEARCH THESIS AWARD Emeritus Professor Carl J. Popp (Chemistry Department 1969 -2003) and Mrs. Barbara R. Popp are establishing an endowment to award an annual Senior Chemistry Research Thesis Award.
+100 Years of Celebrating 49ers!

+October 17th-20th, 2019

+POPP SENIOR CHEMISTRY RESEARCH THESIS AWARD

+Emeritus Professor Dr. Carl J. Popp (Chemistry Department 1969 -2003) and Mrs. Barbara R. Popp are establishing an endowment to award an annual Senior Chemistry Research Thesis Award.
 The Chemistry student with the top proposal will receive \$500 to use for their research.
 Dr. Popp earned a B.S. in Chemistry in 1962 at Colorado State University, a M.A. in Chemistry in 1964 at Southern Illinois University, and his Ph.D. in 1968 at the University of Utah.
 He also did a postdoctoral fellowship at the University of Utah.
 His research includes atmospheric chemistry, environmental chemistry, organic compounds in the atmosphere, bionic emissions, and visibility and tropospheric haze.
 Dr. Popp was a former local section chapter Chair of the Central New Mexico American Chemical Society.
 He also served as New Mexico Tech Vice President for Academic Affairs.
-He and Mrs. Popp continue to be active and beloved members of the New Mexico Tech community.
+Dr. and Mrs. Popp are active and beloved members of the New Mexico Tech and Socorro communities.

 Dr. Carl Popp and Dr. Michael Heagy GROUNDBREAKING CEREMONY PRESIDENT'S RESIDENCE AND DEJU UNIVERSITY HOUSE On June 6, 2019, New Mexico Tech hosted a groundbreaking ceremony for two new buildings on campus, honoring the donors who are making this construction project possible: Dr. Raul and Shari Deju, the namesakes of the Deju University House, and Cuatro Bursum and his relatives.
 Dr. Deju is among NMT's most prominent and successful graduates, having launched an extremely productive career after earning his degrees (B.S.
 Mathematics, 1966 and Ph.D.
 Hydrology, 1969).
 Bursum is the CEO and President of First State Bank in Socorro, which has been in the family for three generations.
-Thanks to the two major donors and many other smaller donors, these two projects inolve no taxpayer funding.
+Thanks to the two major donors and many other smaller donors, these two projects involve no taxpayer funding.
 Jerry Armijo, member of the Board of Regents and the NMT Foundation, said the groundbreaking represents an